scriptotek/ar-project/index.md

 You can read more about the project in the [About](https://scriptotek.github.io/ar-project/about/) section.

-##Testing of different platforms##
+# Testing of different platforms

 As of October 2018, there are many available platforms, but not all are as suitable for AR development in a library setting.
 The main criteria we use to evaulate the different platforms are:

--Functionality
+* Functionality
--Accessibility
+* Accessibility
--Ease of implementation
+* Ease of implementation
--Price
+* Price

 **Functionality**
 We see *wayfinding* and *metadata* as the main areas of functionality for AR in a library setting.